My Journey To Natural Fiber Clothing

 Linen fabric – Not dyed, unbleached.

-Merino wool fabric – Sourced from USA farms in the Rocky Mountains adhering to the five freedoms of animal welfare and manufactured in the US.
+Merino wool fabric – Sourced from US farms in the Rocky Mountains adhering to the five freedoms of animal welfare and manufactured in the US.
 Not dyed.

-Organic cotton thread – Organic cotton (coated with compostable paraffins – I need to research this).
+Organic cotton thread – Organic cotton (coated with compostable paraffins – I need to research this still).
 Made in Holland.

 My first round of clothes included ten items: